babakzobis/TicTacToe/README.md

 This layer encompasses mainly the actions that the user can trigger.
 Those can be active actions (the user clicks on a the board) or implicit actions (reloading the app thus recovering the existing session).

-The module's composition is straightforward:
+A set of use cases orchestrate the flow of data to and from the entities, and direct those entities to use their critical business rules to achieve the goals of the use case.

-* 'DeleteBoard'
+In this context, it turns out that the module's composition is quite straightforward:
-* 'GetBoard'
+* `DeleteBoard`
-* 'SaveBoard'
+* `GetBoard`

-These classes naming speak for themselves.
-We have the possibility
+* `SaveBoard`

 3. **Domain**